What is JPEG Format

 Another downside of uploading high-resolution images of big size is that your browser will try to compress them automatically; except it won’t do a great job at it.
 Most likely, your beautiful photos will end up looking blurry and pixelated.
 This will surely drive away some of your potential customers.

-If you want your images to look sharp, clean, and professional, you’ll need to compress them by using an app that was designed specifically for it.
+If you want your images to look sharp, clean, and professional, you’ll need to reduce them by using an online JPEG compressor that was designed specifically for it.
 Only then, you will get great results.

-You might also need to compress your images to send them over an email or post them on social media.
-To avoid wasting any time, it may be better for you to determine which images you want to compress and batch-process them ahead of time.
+You might also need to reduce the size of your JPEG files to send them over an email or post them on social media.
+To avoid wasting any time, it may be better for you to determine which JPEG images you want to compress and batch-process them ahead of time.

 image size before compression